vrk-kpa/suomifi-ui-components/src/core/Icon/Icon.md

-- Uses currentColor by default if `fill` prop is not given.
+- Uses currentColor by default if no `fill` or `color` prop is given.

 ```jsx
 import { Icon } from 'suomifi-ui-components';